Types of Trusts

 - Parents of adult children that do not want an adult child to receive their assets in a lump sum.
 The Desire of the parent can arise from the adult child being in an unstable marriage, high debt level, addiction to alcohol, drugs, or gambling, simply does not handle money wisely

-- A landowner with real estate in many counties and states and wishes to avoid probate in all of the jurisdictions.
+- A landowner with real estate in many counties and/or states who wish to avoid probate in all of the jurisdictions

-- A person that wishes to have someone else completely manage their assets.
+- A person who wishes to have someone else completely manage their assets

 Irrevocable Living Trust

 An Irrevocable Living Trust is a type of trust that cannot be revised, amended or revoked during the lifetime of the grantor.
-An Irrevocable Living Trust can be useful to protect assets from creditor and qualify for Medicaid after the five-year look-back period.
+An Irrevocable Living Trust can be useful to protect assets from creditors and to assist in qualification for Medicaid after the five-year look-back period.

 Special Needs Trust